 Let’s see how you can make the bathroom floor less slippery:

-- One option to avoid slips is to replace all your rugs in the bathroom with slip-proof, rubber backed ones.
-This simple step can significantly reduce the chance of a sudden in most cases.
+- One option to avoid slips is to replace all your rugs in the bathroom with slip-proof, rubber-backed ones.
+This simple step can significantly reduce the chance of a sudden fall in most cases.

 - Rugs sometimes can be a tripping hazard if they’re not attached properly to the floor.
 If your rugs are loose and unsecured, it’s better to remove them all from the bathroom.
 Instead, you can install some anti-slip treads on the floor.
 Although they’re inexpensive items, anti-slip treads can make your slippery floor much safer.